engelsystem/engelsystem/DEVELOPMENT.md

   ```

 ## Testing
-To run the unit tests use
+To run only unit tests (tests that should not change the Engelsystem state) use
 ```bash
 vendor/bin/phpunit --testsuite Unit
 ```